Forest-Economics-Goettingen/optimLanduse/README.md

 Enriching agricultural farms with forest plantations has potential to enhance the ecosystem functioning of farms in Panama.
-Gosling et al. therefore used the optimization model presented here to understand smallholder farmers’ perceptions and values of agroforestry systems.
-They identified 10 relevant indicators for a predefined set of land use alternatives, which represent the farmers’ goals.
+Gosling et al. (2020) therefore used the optimization model presented here to understand smallholder farmers’ perceptions and values of agroforestry systems.
+They identified 10 relevant indicators for a predefined set of land-cover alternatives, which represent the farmers’ goals.
 A subsequent survey of farmers provided the empirical basis in the form of indicators’ expectations (arithmetic mean) and uncertainties (standard error of the mean) for each land-cover alternative.
 Descriptions of the land-cover alternatives and indicators can be found in tables 1 and 2 in Gosling et al. (2020).

 ### Installing *optimLanduse*, Loading Required Packages and Importing the Data